 –Alison Smith, author of Name all the Animals

-“If only I could fit writing into my schedule” is the number one lament we hear from both professional and beginning writers.
-This amazingly productive morning workshop provides quiet, structured writing time among peers, a handful of inspiring ideas to get you rolling and your morning coffee, muffins and fruit.
-Starting with a variety of prompts, we’ll engage in a sustained writing period, then share our work and receive feedback in a supportive environment.
+Both beginning and seasoned writers have difficulty carving out the time… This amazingly productive morning workshop provides a big chunk of quiet, structured writing time among peers, a handful of great ideas to get you rolling and your morning coffee, tea, muffins and fruit.
+Starting with a variety of imaginative prompts, we’ll warm up, engage in a sustained writing period and then share our work in a supportive environment.
+Each week includes handouts, a brief craft discussion and thoughtful, encouraging feedback on participants’ work.
+Make serious headway in your writing projects this year!
 Appropriate for all levels and genres.
-Tues and/or Thurs mornings, 9:15 – 12:15.
-10-week spring session begins week of March 10th. ($350 for either Tuesday or Thursdays/ $525 for both Tuesday/Thursday).Writing From Life:
+Tu and/or Th, 9:15 – 12:15. ( $375 for one day $675 for both ).

-This 8-week workshop will inspire you to take your writing projects to the next level, whether you’re working on fiction, memoir, or somewhere in between!
-Through a series of mind-opening exercises, we’ll uncover life material, hone our story-telling powers and deepen our commitment to the writing life.
-Each night, we’ll explore a new narrative ‘tool,’ generate work in an encouraging environment, share our work and receive constructive feedback.
-Monday Nights, 6-9 pm.
-8-week Spring Session begins April 7th ($325)
+This workshop will inspire you to take your writing projects to the next level, whether you’re working on fiction, memoir, or somewhere in between.
+Through a series of mind-opening exercises, we’ll uncover life material, hone our story-telling voices and deepen our commitment to the writing life.
+Each night, we explore a new narrative craft ‘tool,’ generate writing in an encouraging environment, share work and receive valuable constructive feedback.
+Monday Nights, 6-9 pm. ($350)

 Writers in Progress Manuscript Intensive Series:

-A 10-month program for writers with prose manuscripts in progress that call for constructive feedback and new writing.
+A year-long program for writers with prose manuscripts in progress that call for constructive feedback and new writing.
 Writers can be working on novels, short story collections, memoirs or essay collections.
-We will meet for seven Friday night/Saturday intensives over the course of the year, beginning in September.
+We will meet for regular Friday night/Saturday intensives over the course of the year, beginning in September.
 This group will provide the structure, support, inspiration and constructive feedback to help writers complete a book-length manuscript draft.
-Applications accepted during the month of June.